-This training and inference setup was proposed in \citet{monea23pass} for the orthogonal purpose of improving the computational efficiency of inference.
-Our goal however is to evaluate whether forcing the model to lookahead can prevent the Clever Hans cheat from being picked up, and thereby allow the model to generalize successfully.
 We report the accuracy of these teacherless models in Fig.~\ref{fig:all-accs} and Table~\ref{table:dollar-accs}.
 Unfortunately, in most cases, the teacherless objective is too hard for the models to even fit the training data, likely because there is no simple cheat to employ here.
 However, surprisingly, on some of the easier graphs, the models not only fit the training data, but generalize well to test data.
 This positive result (even if in limited settings) verifies two hypotheses.
-First, the Clever Hans cheat is indeed a cause of failure in the original teacher-forced model.
+First, the Clever Hans cheat is indeed caused failure in the original teacher-forced model.
 Secondly, and remarkably, with the cheat gone, these models are able to fit the first node which had once been indecipherable under teacher-forcing.
 This verifies our hypothesis that the Clever Hans cheat absorbs away supervision that is critical to learn the first token.
-Shortly at the end of this section, we provide more intuition about how exactly teacherless models are able to solve this task with the Clever Hans cheat out of their way.
+At the end of this section, we provide more intuition for how the absence of Clever Hans cheat, allows the teacherless models to solve this task.

 \paragraph{Removing the Indecipherable Token failure via path reversal.} Back in the teacher-forcing setup, we make a slight change: we train the model to predict the reversal of the true path $\response$.
 Indeed, prior works \citep{lee23teaching,shen23positional} have proposed reversal in the context of addition tasks as a way of explicitly guiding the next-token predictor to learn a simpler algorithm.
 Likewise, in our ``reversed'' path-finding task, the model now needs to predict $\goal$ first and make its way to $\start$; the hope is that since there is only one unique path emanating from $\goal$, there is no planning required.
 Thus we should never run into an Indecipherable Token.
 Every next node can be learned as the node that is inwardly adjacent to the previous node.